NicoPANW/Contrail_Cookbook/docs/index.md

 By default, it is not ticked.
 Indeed, Contrail vRouter is based on flow processing.

 If it is ticked, it will turn the port in packet mode.

+This mode is usually required whenever having high scale of flows and where the flow setup rate is important metric.
+Hence, being in Packet mode, the flow no longer exists and therefore no any limitations.

+However, the following fetaures will not work anymore:
+- less analytics since no flows
+- No ACL match in network policy (from protocol TCP, port = ssh then…)
+ - Only routing leaking is processed, while ACL is not
+ - No network policy steering, No network policy mirroring
+- No Security Groups (implemented via flows) and generally speaking no security features
+- Service Chaining relies on flows: no service chains except for single SI (possibly with scaled out)
+- Flow Symetrization
+- FIP
+- SNAT
+- RPF checks

 #### Mirroring